DidierMalenfant/Aspen/README.md

 An easy way to make platform games for the Playdate console.
 This is a work in progress...

+For a very basic example on how to use this, check out [Poke Crossing](https://github.com/DidierMalenfant/Poke-Crossing).

 ## License

 **Aspen** is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.